 Up until recently, Latroit was a dance music project shrouded in obscurity.
-Fusing together the feel good vibes of the West Coast with the soulful sounds of the Midwest, Latroit's approach to music was to to create tracks that represent the best aspects of dance music's past and future.
+Fusing together the feel-good vibes of the West Coast with the soulful sounds of the Midwest, Latroit's approach to music was to create tracks that represent the best aspects of dance music's past and future.
 The man behind the name, Dennis White, purposely kept his name in the background, allowing his music to stand front and center.

 But when you get nominated for a GRAMMY Award, that changes things pretty quickly.